ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: reset()

-            Resets the device to a known state.
+            Resets the specified channel(s) to a known state.
 This method disables power generation, resets session properties to their default values, commits the session properties, and leaves the session in the Uncommitted state.
             Refer to the `Programming